 This is why it’s important to understand the fundamentals of how each SEO metric and marketing strategy works, as well as how they influence each other (be obsessed with your data).
 By making sure your data isn’t affected by ad fraud or scams, optimization of your marketing campaigns becomes a much simpler task.

 How quickly you catch ad fraud will determine how much money you gain.
 Having your data organized in one place saves you loads of time with respect to attempting to detect any sources of leakage.

 Suppose Uber’s in-house marketers had prioritized centralizing and analyzed collated cost efficiency data from all the ad agencies they had used.
 In that case, they may have discovered ad fraud quite earlier.
 With ad fraud lurking in the dark, having all your data clearly viewable and transparent in one place is the first step to catching and preventing ad fraud.

-Adriel’s All-in-One Dashboard is a workspace where you can get a centralized view of all your marketing data and manage your ad campaigns across all ad platforms you use, from Google Analytics and Google Ads to Mobile Measurement Partners.
+Adriel’s all-in-one dashboard is a workspace that offers a centralized view of all your marketing data and manage your ad campaigns across all ad platforms you use, from Google Analytics and Google Ads to Mobile Measurement Partners.
 You can also get an overview of your content marketing performance.